The finishing.com Hotline -- Serious Education ... plus the most fun you can have in metal finishing

 - Vellore, TamilNadu, India

-Langford and Parker, "Analysis of Electroplating and Related Solutions" [linked by editor to info about book at Amazon] indicates that sulfuric acid, with careful additions of Hydrogen Peroxide, will precipitate the gold from a cyanide solution.
+Langford and Parker, "Analysis of Electroplating and Related Solutions" [linked by editor to info about book at Amazon] indicates that sulfuric acid, with careful additions of Hydrogen Peroxide [linked by editor to product info at Amazon], will precipitate the gold from a cyanide solution.
 Other reducing agents listed are ferrous sulphate, Oxalic Acid [linked by editor to product info at Rockler], and potassium nitrite.
 Regards, Tom

 Falls Township, Pennsylvania